gitendo/bombjack/docs/object_memory.md

 `$9820 - $987F` (Write Only)

 :bulb:
 OAM mirror is stored in RAM at `$8500` where it's being freely manipulated.
 OAM update is done during VBLANK - this prevents glitches and is commonly used method.
-During update objects are sorted, 32\*32 ones are stored from the beginning of OAM and 16\*16 from the end.
-Finally `$9A00` register is updated with value equal to sum of 32\*32 objects + 3 (refer to routine at `$0958`).
+During update objects from mirror are sorted, 32\*32 ones are stored at the beginning of OAM and 16\*16 from the end.
+At exit `$9A00` register is updated with value equal to sum of 32\*32 objects + 3 (refer to routine at `$0958`).
 {{< /tip >}}

-The hardware allows 24 independent objects 16\*16 or 32\*32 pixels each with dedicated palette (0-15).
-OAM effectively creates 3rd layer of graphic which has the highest priority - OBJ is displayed over BG_1 which is displayed over BG_0.
-Each each of 24 entries in the map takes 4 bytes with the following meaning:
+Objects are stored in character format (16x16 and 32x32 pixels) but can be moved independently and displayed anywhere on the screen.
+It's possible to have graphics for 128 objects of 16\*16 size and 32 objects of 32\*32 size.
+Obviously there's a display limit.
+Hardware allows up to 24 objects on the screen if they're 16\*16 pixels.
+For 32\*32 objects this limit is halved (:warning: just a guess, not verified yet).
+Apparently it is possible to mix objects of different sizes which Bomb Jack does in some simple way.
+Each object has its own palette applied and migh be flipped horizontally or vertically by hardware.
+OAM effectively creates 3rd layer of graphic - OBJ, which has the highest priority and is displayed over BG_1 which is displayed over BG_0.

+To display an object there must be valid entry in OAM.
+Each of 24 entries takes 4 bytes with the following meaning:

 | Bits  | Description                                                     |